T Push Up: How To Do, Benefits and Muscles Worked

 What is T Push Up

-The exercise is performed in a similar fashion to a traditional push-up.
+The exercise is performed similarly to a traditional push-up.
 However, with an additional movement, one arm is lifted and rotated out to the side, forming a “T” shape with the body.

 It is an effective exercise that can help increase upper body strength, muscle definition, and functional fitness.